masc-ucsc/docs/docs/pyrope/02-basics.md

 ### Strings

 Pyrope accepts single line strings with a single quote (`'`) or double quote (`"`).
-Single quote do not have escape character, double quote supports escape sequences.
+Single quote does not have escape character, double quote supports escape sequences.

 ```